 By clicking on your state of residence, you will have access to the state-specific requirements to include the licensing board website, accreditation requirement, degree program requirement, course equivalency, coursework requirement, coursework comparison, and practicum requirements.
 This information is meant to serve as a guide and in no way does it mean that the requirements as presented are firm and unchangeable.
 States make changes to their requirements frequently, and our documents are frequently updated, but you remain solely responsible for ensuring that the courses you complete will fulfill the requirement of your state.

-At this time, Brandman University does not offer the MA in Psychology (MFT) program to residents of Arkansas, Connecticut, Kansas, Mississippi, Missouri, New Hampshire, New Mexico, New York, North Carolina, Wisconsin, and Washington DC.
+At this time, Brandman University does not offer the MA in Psychology (MFT) program to residents of Arkansas, Connecticut, Iowa, Kansas, Mississippi, Missouri, New Hampshire, New Mexico, New York, North Carolina, Wisconsin, and Washington DC.

 Become a Student

 Have questions about enrollment, degree programs, financial aid, or next steps?